BurntSushi/blog/content/post/rust-error-handling.md

 This type encodes the two error cases described above.
 The `NoArguments` value constructor has no additional information associated with it because there isn't any.
-The `InvalidNumber` value constructor includes the *evidence* that determined the number given by the user was error.
+The `InvalidNumber` value constructor includes the *evidence* that determined the number given by the user was invalid.
 This means that when we pass our error on to the caller, they can inspect it for as much detail as they like.
 Moreover, the caller can be confident that we didn't arbitrarily leave out any error information.